donnyquixotic/oft-contract-tools/README.md

+## OFT Contract Tools
+Useful hardhat scripts for Omnichain Fungible Token (OFT) contracts to:
+- Transfer tokens
+- Troubleshoot common contract configuration settings

+A list of remote endpoint chain IDs can be found in `chainIds.md`

 ## OFT Token Transfer Script

 This script is designed to interact with the OFT smart contract to facilitate token transfers using `estimateFees()` and `sendFrom()`.
 If successful, it outputs the transaction hash which can be viewed on the appropriate network explorer.
 User passes quantity and remote chain id.